radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 An example of a custom password policy applicable to all users below a specific container is shown below.
 This custom policy is enforced for all users in a RadiantOne Universal Directory store located below o=local.

+>[!note]
->**Note – precedence level is not configurable for policies defined on a sub tree.
+>precedence level is not configurable for policies defined on a sub tree.
 Multiple password policies configured with sub tree subject, should not be configured for the same location.
-If multiple policies impact the same branch, the policy defined at the lowest point is enforced.**
+If multiple policies impact the same branch, the policy defined at the lowest point is enforced.

 ![An image showing ](Media/Image3.105.jpg)